 Fantastic as it may sound, for over ninety-five percent of our existence on this planet, we were termed hunter-gatherers, with much more emphasize on gathering than hunting.
 Before we humans worked by the sweat of our brows, we collected fruits, nuts, seeds, roots, shoots, blossoms and greens from a smorgasbord of God-given foodstuffs.
-Knowing this, I weed begrudgingly.
+Knowing this, I pull weeds begrudgingly.
 Although I don't want them to overtake our gardens, I also know God made these "wild edibles" more nutritious than most of the vegetables we grow.
 Granted, Nancy and I will add a few pounds of lambs-quarters, dandelions and purslane to our green smoothies each season, and she freezes them for the winter, but in my mind I see weeds feeding and healing the masses.

 Vibrant green hues remind me that dark green, leafy plants are the most important food group, by far.
 Why?
 Because God designed chlorophyll molecules (the green pigment in plants) to be so similar to hemoglobin molecules that they purify our blood and help keep our bodies fit for God-realization.
 In fact, the only difference between the two molecules is that hemoglobin has one central atom of iron, whereas chlorophyll has one of magnesium.